Our use of Artificial Intelligence

 How does AI work?

-AI is often referred to as machine learning.
-AI requires a foundation of specialized hardware and software for writing and training machine learning algorithms.
 In general, AI systems work by ingesting large amounts of labeled training data, analyzing the data for correlations and patterns, and using these patterns to make predictions about future states (Burns et al., 2022).

 AI programming focuses on acquiring data and creating algorithms for how to turn the data into actionable information.
 The algorithms provide computing devices with step-by-step instructions for how to complete a specific task (Burns et al., 2022).